department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

 ### Things to watch for:
 - [What are the scenarios or examples given to why registration would be the preferred choice?]
 - [Is selecting both options a common answer?]
-- [What words and terms to participants use whent they are explaining the differences?]
+- [What words and terms to participants use when they are explaining the differences?]
 - [Is there often confusion to what to choose and what that means to them and their health care benefits?]